 Contact Preszler Injury Lawyers Today

 In Nova Scotia, there is no statute of limitations on filing civil or criminal charges for sexual abuse.
-If you have been the victim of instiutional sexual abuse, Preszler Injury Lawyers may be able to respectfully review your case, and provide sensitive, discrete, and useful legal advice.
+If you have been the victim of institutional sexual abuse, our sexual assault lawyers may be able to respectfully review your case, and provide sensitive, discrete, and useful legal advice.
 To review the legal options that may be available to you, contact us today.

 For a free, initial consultation, call Preszler Injury Lawyers at 902-405-8282.